Your super can help fund your life after work, and you get to decide how.

 How super is taxed

-Most people will not pay tax when they withdraw their super because access to super generally starts at age 60 and payments from super to people aged 60 or over are generally tax free.
+Most people won’t pay tax when they withdraw super.
+This is because many people first access their super at age 60 or older, and payments made from super to people aged 60 or over are generally tax free.

-The amount of tax you pay depends on a range of factors, such as:
+The tax you pay depends on things like:

 - your age

-- whether you withdraw your super as an income stream or lump sum.
+- whether you take your super as an income stream or a lump sum.

-You can generally choose one or a combination of withdrawal options.
-Super withdrawals can affect your entitlements to income support payments and allowances.
+You can choose one option or a mix of options.
+Withdrawing super can also affect your eligibility for income support payments and allowances.

-See tax and super for more details and consider seeking financial advice before you decide to withdraw your super.
+See tax and super for more details.
+You can also consider seeking financial advice before you withdraw your super.

 Key actions you can take

-- Check when you are eligible to access your super.
+- Check when you can access your super.

-- Find out more about your options for retirement income when you stop working.
+- Learn about retirement income options for when you stop working.